 The Five Arrows is a boutique hotel with sixteen bedrooms standing at the gates of Waddesdon Manor.
-It is the perfect choice for more intimate weddings.
+It is the perfect choice for bespoke or all-inclusive intimate weddings.

 With a 2017 Michelin Guide restaurant, beautiful National Trust maintained grounds, newly refurbished interiors, and outstanding service tailored to your every need, it is a truly special venue.

 We are licensed to hold marriages and civil partnership ceremonies in two separate areas.
 The authentic Old Coach House with its timber trussed roof and original wrought ironwork is perfect for a ceremony of up to 80 guests.
 The Rothschild Room is ideal for intimate ceremonies of up to 40 guests.

 The Old Coach House can seat up to 60 guests for dinner, this can be extended to 120 with the addition of a twin pavilion marquee.
 The main restaurant and bar can also seat up to 80 for dinner.